joeynmt/joeynmt/docs/source/tutorial.rst

 In this tutorial, you learn to build a recurrent neural translation system for a toy translation task, how to train, tune and test it.

-Instead of following the synthetic example here, you might also run the `Colab Notebook <https://github.com/joeynmt/joeynmt/blob/master/joey_v2_demo.ipynb>`_ that walks you step-by-step through the installation, data preparation, training, evaluation using "real" translation dataset from `Tatoeba <https://opus.nlpl.eu/Tatoeba.php>`_.
+Instead of following the synthetic example here, you might also run the `quick start guide <https://github.com/joeynmt/joeynmt/blob/master/joey_v2_demo.ipynb>`_ that walks you step-by-step through the installation, data preparation, training, evaluation using "real" translation dataset from `Tatoeba <https://opus.nlpl.eu/Tatoeba.php>`_.

-`Torchhub Notebook <https://github.com/joeynmt/joeynmt/blob/master/torchhub.ipynb>`_ demonstrates how to generate translation from a pretrained model via `Torchhub <https://pytorch.org/hub/>`_ api.
+`Torchhub tutorial <https://github.com/joeynmt/joeynmt/blob/master/torchhub.ipynb>`_ demonstrates how to generate translation from a pretrained model via `Torchhub <https://pytorch.org/hub/>`_ api.

 1. Data Preparation